rust-lang/book/nostarch/chapter06.md

 #### Matching `None`

-Now let's consider the second call of `plus_one` where `x` is `None`.
+Now let’s consider the second call of `plus_one` where `x` is `None`.
 We enter the `match`, and compare to the first arm:

 ```rust,ignore
 None => None,
 ```

 It matches!
-There's no value to add to, so the program stops and returns the `None` value on the right side of `=>`.
+There’s no value to add to, so the program stops and returns the `None` value on the right side of `=>`.
 Since the first arm matched, no other arms are compared.

 Combining `match` and enums together is extremely powerful.
-You'll see this pattern a lot in Rust code: `match` against an enum, bind a variable to the data inside, then execute code based on it.
-It's a bit tricky at first, but once you get used to it, you'll wish you had it in all languages.
-It's consistently a user favorite.
+You’ll see this pattern a lot in Rust code: `match` against an enum, bind a variable to the data inside, then execute code based on it.
+It’s a bit tricky at first, but once you get used to it, you’ll wish you had it in all languages.
+It’s consistently a user favorite.

 ### Matches are Exhaustive

-There's one other aspect of `match` we haven't discussed.
+There’s one other aspect of `match` we haven’t discussed.
 Consider this version of our `plus_one` function:

 ```rust,ignore